go-dew/dew/README.md

 <img src="assets/dew.png" alt="dew logo" style="width: 200px;" />

-Dew is a lightweight, flexible command bus library for Go that simplifies building scalable and maintainable applications.
-It utilizes the [command-oriented interface](https://martinfowler.com/bliki/CommandOrientedInterface.html) pattern, which allows for separation of concerns, modularization, and better readability of the codebase, enhancing the development speed overtime.
+Dew is a command bus library for Go, designed to enhance developer experience and productivity.
+It utilizes the [command-oriented interface](https://martinfowler.com/bliki/CommandOrientedInterface.html) pattern, which allows for separation of concerns, modularization, and better readability of the codebase, eliminating unnecessary cognitive load.

 ## Features

-- **Lightweight**: Clocks around 600 LOC.
+- **Lightweight**: Clocks around 600 LOC with minimalistic design.
-- **Practical**: Built-in support for middleware, grouping handlers, and asynchronous queries.
-- **Fast**: It utilizes a trie data structure for routing, see [benchmarks](#benchmarks).
+- **Pragmatic and Ergonomic**: Focused on developer experience and productivity.
 - **Production Ready**: 100% test coverage.
 - **Zero Dependencies**: No external dependencies.
+- **Fast**: Utilizes a trie data structure for command routing, see [benchmarks](#benchmarks).

 ## Installation